grezniczek/my_projects_tweaks/README.md

 ## Requirements

-REDCAP 8.1.0 or newer (tested with REDCap 9.3.6 on a system running PHP 7.0.33).
+REDCAP 8.11.6 or newer (EM Framework v2).
+Tested with REDCap 9.3.6 on a system running PHP 7.0.33).

 ## Installation